|Elliott Sound Products||Project 32|

 As an example, I have included the circuit for my parametric equaliser and sub-woofer equaliser (Project 28), with the required modifications shown.
 The same principle applies to crossover networks or any other signal processing circuit.

 Figure 2 - Modified Version Of Project 28

-As can be seen, all the original earth connections except the one new one (the 'Vehicle Chassis' connection) go to the artificial earth.
+As can be seen, all the original earth connections except the one new one (the 'Vehicle Chassis' connection) go to Vref (the artificial earth).
 If this is not done, the circuit simply will not work, as it will be trying to function with the input at the same potential as the negative supply terminal on the opamp.

 One word of warning - if the device you are connecting to the artificial earth is expected to have significant AC or DC earth currents (> 10mA), this system will not work.
 It is designed for low current (preamp) type applications only.
-A higher powered version could be developed from the basics presented here, but as long as speaker type currents are kept away, this design should be quite acceptable.
+A higher powered version could be developed from the basics presented here, but as long as high level current is kept away, this design should be quite acceptable.
 It's a scheme that I've used countless times, and if the guidelines described are followed it will work every time.